Shah-Faisal-Khan/Samparc/README.md

 2. Switch between the `master` and `main` branches to access the backend and frontend files, respectively.
 3. Follow the instructions in each branch's specific documentation to set up and run the project.

+## See the website

+To see how the frontend of the website looks, go to: